Boa Vista, Cape Verde: Population

 In the 1830s, the population of Boa Vista was estimated at 4,000.
 In 2015 Boa Vista's population was 14,451.
 Most of the population live in Sal Rei, but there are also several smaller settlements with 10 to 100 people.
 With 23.3 inhabitants per km^{2}, it is the least-dense populated island in the archipelago.

 The population of Boa Vista consist of a mixture of different nationalities.
 The Creoles, of mixed mainland African and European descent are the biggest group of inhabitants, with no less than 70%, as a lot of Portuguese entered into a relation with the slaves of the African continent, during the colonization of Portugal, and settled in Boa Vista afterwards.

 Economy

-Before, the inhabitants of Boa Vista survived off salt collection and date farming.
-Nowadays they still earn money from date farming but also from tourism.
-A lot of people work in the touristic sector as taxi drivers, employees in the various hotel chains or as souvenir salesmen in Sal Rei.
+Previously, the inhabitants of Boa Vista survived off salt collection and date farming.
+Now they still earn money from date farming, but also from tourism.
+A lot of people work in the tourism sector, as taxi drivers, employees in the various hotel chains or souvenir salesmen in Sal Rei.
 The income from tourism has risen rapidly since the international airport opened in 2007.
 There are several hotels and beach resorts on the island.